-To summarize, cooperation is enabled by the fact that a good match supplier benefits from having been revealed as a good match.
-This informational advantage acts as a fixed cost which pushes the producer to stick to the same supplier, and allows the supplier to capture the associated rents.
-The prospect of capturing these rents induces cooperation by a good match supplier in the first place.
-Crucially, this fixed cost interacts naturally with the incomplete contractibility: there is no cooperation in bad matches, as bad matches have no prospect.
-Hence bad matches are "even worse" relatively to good matches in the cooperative case than in the contractibility or the Nash cases.
+by a good match supplier in the first place.
+Crucially, this fixed cost interacts naturally with the incomplete contractibility: there is no cooperation in bad matches, as bad matches have no prospect.19 Hence bad matches are "even worse" relatively to good matches in the cooperative case than in the contractibility or the Nash cases.

-2.6 To switch or not to switch
+2.7 To switch or not to switch